 Some Final Thoughts

 Hopefully this guide will bring a bit more clarity to the mystery and allure of a red Donkey Kong cabinet.
-Just a word of warning here as we enter the 2020's, and the rise of CNC cutting machines and high quality reproduction artwork.
+Just a word of warning here as we enter the 2020's, and the rise of CNC cutting machines and high-quality reproduction artwork.
 It is possible that someone with the right parts could reproduce a red cabinet with great accuracy.
 In the realm of any collectable, originality will always be worth more than a good reproduction.
 A very clean game or a cabinet in amazingly good condition might be a red flag for a reproduction.
 Even serial number plates can be reproduced (although they are never imprinted like the originals).
 It also appears everyone with a large format inkjet printer feels they can now make decent replacement side art and new bezels.
-The quality of restoration parts can vary wildly, as well as the skill of an individual who is restoring a game.
+The quality of restoration parts and reproduction cabinets can vary wildly, as well as the skill of an individual who is restoring a game.
+There are a large number of people on the internet claiming to sell authentic cabinets which are anything but.
 Proceed with caution always, and if you aren't sure consult an expert.

 This page is an evolving document, if you have questions or comments or any information to add please reach out to me at firstname.lastname@example.org .
 Apologies to anyone I swiped a photo from without giving credit.